TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/troubleshooting.md

 ## Key Permission Denied

-If you run into `/run/secrets/key.pem: permission denied`, you have probably forgotten to set the permissions.
-To set these permissions:
+If you run into `/run/secrets/key.pem: permission denied`, you have probably forgotten to set permissions.
+To set permissions:
 ```bash
 sudo chown 886:886 ./cert.pem ./key.pem
 ```